The Big Picture Fest 2019

 - Entry is free, the vibe is chilled.
 See some International, National and Local Street Artists in action, hear some beats and enjoy some good food and local craft beer and wine.

-Explore Frankston City’s street art scene by joining one of the free Street Art Walking Tours taking place three times a day from Thursday 21 March to Sunday 24 March.
+Explore Frankston City’s street art scene by joining one of the free Street Art Walking Tours taking place twice a day from Thursday 21 March to Sunday 24 March.

 During the tour you will be able to watch local, national and international artists at work who will be showcasing their diverse range of talent from the local burbs, Melbourne, New Zealand, France, Germany and Italy.